How Goonj uses business logistics to deliver donated material cheaply and quickly to the needy

 In fact, so fastidious is the organisation about ensuring that maximum value is derived out of waste that even staples are collected and sold as scrap.
 And it is this avowed emphasis on thrift and deriving value out of everything that informed and enabled another of Goonj’s landmark initiatives, the “Not Just A Piece of Cloth” or “My Pad” drive, which allowed it to diversify into the related domain of menstrual hygiene.

-Excerpted with permission from 7 Sutras of Innovation: Stories of Scale-Ups That Are Transforming India, Nikhil Inamdar with Marico Innovation Foundation, Rupa
+Excerpted with permission from 7 Sutras of Innovation: Stories of Scale-Ups That Are Transforming India, Nikhil Inamdar with Marico Innovation Foundation, Jaico Books.